-In a small sauce pan, add 1/2 the milk (3/4 cup), the oil and the bacon grease.
+In a small sauce pan, add roughly 3/4 of a cup of the milk (I just eyeball it), the oil and the bacon grease.
 Heat over low heat just until the the bacon grease has melted and small bubbles begin to form around the edge of the pan.
 Do not boil.

 Simultaneously add the warm milk mixture and the remaining cold milk into the dry ingredients.
-Stir until most of the dry ingredients have been incorporated.
+Then, stir until most of the dry ingredients have been incorporated.

 Dump dough onto a clean work surface (it will be dry and crumbly).
 Knead by hand for approximately 4-minutes.
 At the end of 4-minutes you should have a smooth round ball.
 Wrap tightly in plastic wrap and set aside for one hour.

 Divide dough into 16 equal pieces.
 Form each piece into a round ball.
 Cover and set aside.